Francesca L. Odell assists both international and U.S. clients on a range of capital markets and corporate governance matters.

 Francesca joined the firm in 1996 and became a partner in 2005.

-Selected Capital Markets Experience
+Selected Capital Markets and Corporate Governance Experience

 Issuers and underwriters in numerous SEC-registered and unregistered debt and equity offerings by Latin American issuers, including those of Açucar Guarani, Afya, Banco do Brasil, Banco Cruziero do Sul, Bancolombia, BIC Banco, Bradesco, Brasil Pharma, Brookfield Incorporações, Camil Alimentos, Centro de Imagem Diagnósticos – Alliar, Construtora Tenda, Copa Holdings, GP Investments, Iguatemi Empresa de Shopping Centers, Le Lis Blanc Deux Comércio e Confecções de Roupas, Multiplus, Movida, Nexa Resources, Netshoes, Oi, PDG Realty, Redecard, Ser Educacional, Suzano Papel e Celulose, TAM Airlines, and Technos, among others.